No ((n, k, d < 127)) code can violate the quantum Hamming bound: Results and Discussion

 One may worry about the fact that the graphs cross at $d=1$.
 However, recall that the distance $d$ is the lowest weight of those errors which the code cannot detect, so a code with $d=1$ cannot detect (let alone correct) any error.

 There is a wide range of possible future work with the above bounds.
 First, and most directly, higher-powered computers can continually calculate the Li-Xing $N(d)$ for larger $d$ values; our empirical observation is that the time required scales as $\sim d^5$, so this calculation is relatively benign.
 If $N(d)$ exceeds the Rains bound for a particular $d$ value, it remains undetermined by this method whether or not there exists a QHB-violating code of distance $d$.
-In this case, one may employ known linear programming bounds to determine if a given $[[n,k,d]]$ code exists \cite{rains, gottesman, calderbank}.
+In this case, one may employ known linear programming bounds to determine if a given $((n,K,d))$ code exists \cite{rains, gottesman, calderbank}.

 Another approach would be to work with the Li-Xing bound analytically.
-To prove the QHB, it is sufficient, but not necessary, to prove that the slope of $N(d)$ is less than $3$ [recall \cref{shadow}].
+To prove that the QHB holds for all QECCs, one must first rigorously prove the conjectured Eq.~\eqref{succinct}.
+It is then sufficient, but not necessary, to prove that the derivative of $N(d)$ is less than $3$ everywhere [recall Eq.~\eqref{shadow}].
 While this holds for our dataset, it is not clear that this should hold for all $d$.
 One could also attempt to directly analytically demonstrate that $N(d)$ is less than the Rains bound for all $d$, regardless of its derivative.
 Both $N(d)$ and its derivative are extremely complicated functions, and either of these results would be truly remarkable.

 \acknowledgments

 Research was sponsored by the Army Research Office and was accomplished under Grant Number W911NF-20-1-0075.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.